What If Power Got Erased From Politics Equation?

 Thus, we should not look the same way at suicide-bombers and nuke-suicide-bombers, because there is nothing like a "better future" for their kind if everything goes up in smoke.

 This would be my assessment of the military threats---as I am trying to make obsolete and irrelevant the existing boogie-man mentality spread among the masses.
-Nobody is after our precious ass.
+Nobody is after our precious asses.

-Even the North Korean boss (look, I can even be nice about him) is smart enough to just stick to playing his psychological war; his bluffs being equally transparent as ours---hey, in some not so far future we might even make friends.
+Even the North Korean boss (look, I can even be nice about him) was smart enough to just stick to playing his psychological war; his bluffs being equally transparent as ours---hey, in some not so far future we might even make friends.
 You be the judge---would it be the first time that bitter opponents turned friends in the political arena?
+And I don't even have to mention Germany, Vietnam will do just fine.

 I will let you laugh all you want, but this idea of an "employed leader" is a sort of futuristic stuff with realistic overtones.
 Those coming generations---already showing a great inclination towards technology and pragmatism---won't have any interest in repeating something that obviously didn't work in the past.